Chilled Water Buffer Tank Sizing

 A whole house electric tankless water heater has become highly desirable in the UK due to its ability to provide unlimited domestic hot water instantly, without any waiting time or the need for water storage.
 Instantaneous water heaters have a compact design and can be easily installed in tight spaces, such as a kitchen cupboard or something similar.

-While the statements above are correct, it is important to recognise some limitations, such as the limit on the number of outlets that can be used simultaneously, the need for close proximity to hot water outlets, and the need for a three-phase electric supply to power a whole home’s energy-efficient tankless water heater.
+While the statements above are correct, it is important to recognise some limitations, such as the limit on the number of outlets that can be used simultaneously with instant hot water heaters, the need for close proximity to hot water outlets, and the need for a three-phase electric supply to power a whole home’s energy-efficient tankless water heater.

 Key Point